FlutterFlow/flutterflow-documentation/docs/resources/widgets/pages/pages.md

 Here's how the Scaffold contributes to page design in FlutterFlow:

-#### AppBar

-The Scaffold allows you to easily include an AppBar at the top of the page, which can house the title, navigation controls, and other actions.
+**AppBar** : Scaffold allows you to easily include an AppBar at the top of the page, which can house the title, navigation controls, and other actions.

-#### Floating Action Button (FAB)

-The Scaffold provides a specific spot for a FAB, which is used for a primary action on the page, such as adding a new item or composing a message.
+**Floating Action Button (FAB)**: An action button that is commonly used for primary actions on the screen, like adding a new contact or composing a message.

-#### Drawer & End-Drawer

-You can also include side menus (drawers) that slide in from the edges, typically used for navigation links or additional settings.
+**Drawer & End-Drawer**: A slide-out menu for app navigation, accessible from the AppBar or by swiping from the side.

+**Body:** The main content area where you place your widgets.
+In FlutterFlow, you won't find a section explicitly labeled "Body."
+However, the widget tree that you assemble under your PageName widget essentially functions as the body of the page.
+This is where you add and organize all the interactive and static elements that make up the user interface of that particular page.

+## Navigation / Routing

+Navigation in FlutterFlow involves moving between different pages.
+This is handled through routing, where each page is identified by a unique route.
+Navigation can be programmed to happen on events like button clicks, leading to actions such as pushing a new route (opening a new page) or popping a route ( returning to a previous page).
+FlutterFlow simplifies the routing process, allowing you to visually design the navigation flow of your app.

-Parameters
+## Page Parameters

-Scaffold / properties Properties of pages, app bar + nav bar
+Parameters in FlutterFlow are used to pass data between pages.
+When navigating from one page to another, you can send parameters to configure the destination page based on the data from the current page.
+This is useful for tasks like passing a user ID to a profile page or specific details to a detailed view page.

 ## Page state

+**Page state** refers to the information that a page tracks about its current condition or the data it displays.
+This can include things like which tabs are active, the contents of a form, or any user interactions.
+Managing state is crucial for dynamic pages that interact with user inputs or load varying data.

-## Page lifecycle
+## Page Lifecycle

-## Navigation / routing
+The page lifecycle in FlutterFlow involves the stages a page goes through from creation to disposal.
+Understanding this is key for managing resources and data correctly.
+Key moments in the lifecycle include initialization (where you might set up controllers or initial state), rendering (when the page is built and displayed), updating (when data changes and the page might need to rebuild), and disposal (when the page is closed and resources need to be freed).